khirsig/khirsig/README.md

 ---

 * I am currently learning C, C++, C# and Unity.
-* In the future I want to work in the game development branche as this is my big passion.
+* In the future I want to work in the game development industry as this is my big passion.
 * My current personal project is working on my own chess engine.
 * For my studies I am recreating some of the STL C++98 (vector, map, stack, set).
 * You can reach me at [LinkedIn](https://www.linkedin.com/in/kevin-hirsig-149086213/) or via Mail.